MattHub43/Brightstream/README.md

 -   Create git repo
 -   create skeleton next.js
 -   Use AI to update next with the functions from the POC and style previously aquired.
+-   Use Visual Studio Code to update local dev in real-time
 - Run and test locally and use claude "Code" to help with testing and debugging and committing to git.
 - Review AI generated code and make any changes
 - commit changed to git branch using Claude Code.